lucky-world29/java-basic-to-advance/Java_note.md

 code is later translated into machine language by a compiler.
 The translated code is referred to as object code

 6)What is Compiled Code ?
-Ans-> Compiler generated programm that is Converted from Source Code is called Compiled Code.
+Ans-> Compiler generated program that is Converted from Source Code is called Compiled Code.

 7)What is Compiler ?
 Ans-> The compiler is software that converts a program written in a high-level language (Source Language) to a low-level language (Object/Target/Machine Language/0’s, 1’s) at Once.

-8)What is Interperter?
+8)What is Interpreter?
 Ans-> it is also translate the program that Convert Source code in to Machine Language but Line By Line.

 9)What is Compilation ?